The world of RVing can be overwhelming for those who are just jumping in. There are all kinds of things to learn before your first RV trip.

 Fuel Type

 In the case of drivable RVs, you’ll also want to consider fuel type.
 Diesel RVs tend to be stronger and do better on mountains.
-That said, regular gas is almost always cheaper and is easier to find anywhere.
-Additionally, the repairs on a diesel vehicle tend to be more expensive.
+That said, regular gas is often cheaper and is easier to find anywhere.
+Additionally, the repairs on a diesel vehicle tend to be more expensive and finding a diesel mechanic can be a challenge in some places.

 Gas Mileage

 If you plan on traveling long distances, gas mileage can be another important factor to consider.
-As you might have guessed, smaller RVs almost always get better gas mileage, but this isn’t the only factor, so be sure to look at this before purchasing.
+As you might have guessed, smaller RVs almost always get better gas mileage, but this isn’t the only factor, so be sure to look at this before purchasing if it is something that matters to you.

 Cargo Carrying Capacity

 Your cargo carrying capacity (CCC) is how much you can safely carry.
 Class A RVs have much higher CCCs than class Cs or class Bs, making them the best bet if you need to carry a lot of people and/or stuff.
-The CCC on a class C can be very limited, so keep that in mind as you shop.
+The CCC on a class C can be very limited and the weight of the people riding in the RV counts toward the cargo weight, so keep that in mind as you shop.

 Tow Rating